CUBRID/cubrid-manual/en/ha.rst

         There is no replication server to init ha_info

-9. At this step, create a backup volume from the master node (target_host) for HA replication rebuilding.
+9. At this step, create a backup volume from the master node (**target_host**) for HA replication rebuilding.
 You can skip this step and go to the next step by entering s if there is an existing backup volume.
 There are some constraints for rebuilding replication by using the existing backup volume, which are as follows:

-    *   The archive log, including the transaction being executed during backup, must be in the master node (target_host); this means that a backup volume created long ago cannot be used.
+    *   The archive logs, including the transaction being executed during backup, must be in the master node (**target_host**); this means that a backup volume created long ago cannot be used.

     *   The backup status information file must be created by using the **-o** option during backup.
 At this time, the path must be identical to the path of the backup volume file.
-The file name must be the db_name.bkup.output format.
+The file name must be `db_name`\ **.bkup.output** format.
 If the file name is not identical with the format, change the file name according to the format before executing the script.

-    *   The path of the existing backup volume and the status information file must be specified in the backup_dest_path parameter in the script.
-In other words, specify the absolute path of the directory containing the backup volume on the master node (target_host) to this parameter.
+    *   The path of the existing backup volume and the status information file must be specified in the **backup_dest_path** parameter in the script.
+In other words, specify the absolute path of the directory containing the backup volume on the master node (**target_host**) to this parameter.

     ::